-For ice sample: take one complete ice core.
+- For water sample form ocean or for melt pond sample: Take one light and one dark bottle from each sampling depth.
+Rinse bottles three times before filling.
+Keep the samples as shaded/dark as possible during treatments. - For ice sample: take one complete ice core.
 Cut off and use only the bottom 1cm.
+Protect from direct sun light (black trash bag).
+Cut inside a dark tent.
 Crush the ice (likely it will be in small pieces anyway if skeletal layer present).
-Place the sample into a clean 500ml Duran bottle.
+Place the sample into a clean 500ml duran bottle.
 Add 400m filtered sea water at 0-2degC from the surface.
-Shake distribute the ice evenly and wait until it is melted.
+Shake to distribute the ice evenly and/or wait until it is melted.
 Use the melted sample as a water sample.
 Important: Note the final volume of the melted water sample to calculate the volume of the added ice sample.
-Take a subsample for Chl a and POC.

-Bring the samples in a dark container into the isotope lab for spiking.

-Note: make sure that for each sampling depth/melt pond/sea ice samples, also samples are processed for Chl a, POC.
+Take a subsample for chl a and POC. - Bring the samples in a dark container into the isotope lab for spiking. - Note: make sure that for each sampling depth/melt pond/sea ice samples, also samples are processed for chl a, POC.
 Adjustment of sampling depths might be needed to match sampling by other groups.
-More important to cover the above given light profile range for the water column samples than precise depths.
+More imporant to cover the above given light profile range for the water column samples than precise depths.

-3) Spiking with NaH14CO3 solution:
+3) Spiking with NaHCO3 solution:

-Achieve a final concentration of 0.1μ Ci/ml inside your incubation bottle.
-In case of low biomass in Arctic samples you can also use a final concentration of 0.4μ Ci/ml (e.g. Ferland et al. 2011, http://dx.doi.org/10.1016/j.jmarsys.2011.03.015).

-Incubation bottles are filled with a measuring cylinder.
+- Achieve a final concentration of 0.1μCi/ml inside your incubation bottle.
+In case of low biomass in high Arctic samples you can also use a final concentration of 0.4μCi/ml (e.g. Ferland et al. 2011, http://dx.doi.org/10.1016/j.jmarsys.2011.03.015). - Incubation bottles are filled with a measuring cylinder.
 The flasks should be filled up to the neck, leaving an air bubble in the flask.
 One dark flask from each original sample should be incubated.
 All places on the incubator wheel must be taken by bottles.
 So empty spaces should be filled with bottles filled with DI water.